gerlaxrex/Custom-Image-Manipulation/README.md

 - **Blob Detection** (implemented through recursive and iterative exact methods but also an approximate algorithm).
 - **Image Pixelation** (decrease an image definition by extracting the median color in a given area).

 The code has been then tested with my laptop webcam, taking some colors as input (extracted by the square at the center of the webcam image) and then tracking it.
-All the algorithms have been tested, as you can see from the following GIFs:
+All the algorithms have been tested with some coloured objects.

 ## Experiments